Diagnosis of schizophrenia: Onset

 Early-onset schizophrenia occurs from ages 20–30, late-onset occurs after the age of 40, and very-late-onset after the age of 60.
 It is estimated that 15% of the population with schizophrenia are late-onset and 5% very-late onset.
 Many of the symptoms of late-onset schizophrenia are similar to the early-onset.
 However, individuals with late-onsets are more likely to report hallucinations in all sensory modalities, as well as persecutory and partition delusions.
 On the other hand, late-onset cases are less likely to present with formal thought disorder, affective symptoms.
 Negative symptoms and cognitive impairment are also rarer in very-late onset cases.

 Etiology

 The pathophysiology of schizophrenia is poorly understood.
-Multiple hypothesis have been put forward, with evidence both supporting and contradicting them.
+Multiple hypotheses have been put forward, with evidence both supporting and contradicting them.
 The most commonly supported theories are the dopamine hypothesis and the glutamate hypothesis.
 Multiple genetic and environment factors have been associated with increased risk for developing schizophrenia.
 Furthermore, response to treatment with anti-psychotic medication is variable, with some patients being resistant to some therapies.
 Together, the differences in causes, response to treatment and pathophysiology suggest schizophrenia is heterogeneous from an etiological standpoint.
 The differences resulting from this in terms of in clinical manifestations make the disorder harder to diagnose.